ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 }
 ```

-Alright, let's get back to our Xcode project.
+let's get back to our Xcode project.

 Replace `durationString` with `@Published` property-wrapper and add convenience helper methods to format `VLCTime` to our needs.